PJL101/fedkit/README.md

 * Libsass 3.2,
 * Susy 2.2,
 * SASS-MQ 3,
-* PostCSS with Autoprefixer, RGBA, Opacity & Will change fallback and media query packer.
+* PostCSS with Autoprefixer, will change fallback and media query packer.
 * CSS Comb,
 * CSS PX to REM,
+* Critical CSS
 * Imagemin,
 * JSHint,
-* Automatic Custom Modernizr Build,
+* Automatic custom Modernizr build,
 * HTMLmin,
-* Responsive IE8 support,
 * All frontend dependences use bower for easy management.

 Use fedkit as a base and tailor to your specific needs.
 Comments, suggestions & pull requests are always welcome.
 See the [issues list](https://github.com/PJL101/fedkit/issues) for more information about future enhancements and changes.